 Stout Grove is the world’s most scenic stand of redwoods.
 It’s not all that large, and it doesn’t have the biggest trees, but for sheer photogenic beauty nothing beats this extraordinary grove on a sunny afternoon.

-From Crescent City, drive east on Highway 199.
+Otherwise, from Crescent City, drive east on Highway 199.
 Continue past the Jedediah Smith campground entrance, the Hiouchi Information Center, and the town of Hiouchi.
 Immediately after crossing the Myrtle Creek bridge, turn right and cross the Smith River on a second bridge.
 Pass the Forks Launch Facility and continue across Craigs Creek on another bridge.
 Immediately after this bridge, bear right at a 3-way intersection.
 Cross a short covered bridge and continue through a residential area.
 The paved road surface gives way to dirt as you enter the redwoods.
 Continue for another mile and a half until you reach a paved road to your right.
 Turn right onto this road to reach the Stout Grove parking area.

 The grove can also be reached by driving Howland Hill Road from the south, a much longer (5 mile) but also much more scenic drive on a narrow dirt road.